spdx/Spdx-Java-Library/README.md

   This interface is currently used to implement JSON, XML, YAML, and RDF/XML formats.
-- The default storage interface is an in-memory Map which should be sufficient for light weight usage of the library.
+- The default storage interface is an in-memory Map which should be sufficient for lightweight usage of the library.

 ### Storage Interface Usage